 If your partner was the one making the mortgage repayments, then you may be concerned about how you are going to manage financially until the administration of the Estate is finalised.

-In these circumstances you need to consider whether your de facto partner or spouse had any relevant insurance policies that may be of assistance.
-This could include life insurance, superannuation and mortgage insurance, that can assist in paying the mortgage and other daily expenses.
+In these circumstances, you need to consider whether your de facto partner or spouse had any relevant insurance policies that may be of assistance.
+This could include life insurance, superannuation and mortgage insurance, which can assist in paying the mortgage and other daily expenses.

 If you find yourself in a situation where your de facto partner or spouse has died and you are worried about your financial security you need to seek expert advice.

-Graeme Heckenberg is an expert Wills & Estates lawyer and will be able to guide you on what your entitlements on the death of your de facto partner or spouse.
-If you are living on the Northern Beaches and surrounding Peninsula and need expert advice call The Northern Beaches Lawyer today for an appointment close to home on 9221 0341.
+Graeme Heckenberg is an expert Wills & Estates lawyer and will be able to guide you on your entitlements on the death of your de facto partner or spouse.